bhatvikrant/world-countries-capitals/README.md

 ---

-## 📋 How to use
+## How to use

-Depends which way you choose to [install this package][URL_📜], there will be different way to access it.
+Depends which way you choose to [install this package][URL_INSTALLATION], there will be different way to access it.

 If you use it through _Node.js_, you need to import it:
 ```js